fergusq/tampio/README.md

 The array class does not have a name in Tampio, and is the JavaScript class `Array`.

+All plural fields have this type.
+The difference between this type and the `lista` class is both syntactic and semantic.
+Arrays are seen as multiple values, whereas lists are single values that contain values.
+Therefore, it is not meaningful to talk about "a single array" or "many arrays", as the array type is not countable.
+Indeed, it is not possible to create an array of arrays in Tampio, because array is not a single value and it cannot be contained otherwise than as a field or a variable.
+Lists of lists are possible.

 Pseudodeclaration:

     "Arrayn" määrä on ...